simonepozzobon/WebWhatsAPI/README.md

 # [WIP] WhatsAPI (Based on web.whatsapp)

 ## What is it?
-This package is used to provide a python interface for interacting with WhatsAPP Web to send and recieve Whatsapp messages.
+This package is used to provide a python interface for interacting with WhatsAPP Web to send and receive Whatsapp messages.

 ## Installation